madlitch/ASDFPixelSort/README.md

 Change values to 'true' or 'false' to change what images the script creates.
 Create and set both a source directory and an output directory under inputFilePath and outputFilePath respectively.
 Make sure to include the last slash in the path string.

+Files will output in the output directory in a folder as the same name as the input file.

 ## License
 MIT License